15 Habits of Well-Liked Industry Leaders

 8. They are genuinely interested in every person

 There should be no difference in how you treat someone, regardless of their position in the hierarchy and their job or personal situation.
-You should want to hear everyone's story while remaining open-minded and willing to talk and listen.
+As a leader, you should want to hear everyone's story while remaining open-minded and willing to talk and listen.

-Those magnets and well-liked individuals believe that everyone, regardless of status or skills, is worth their time and attention.
-They make everyone feel valuable because they believe that everyone is valuable.
+Those magnetic and well-liked individuals believe that everyone, regardless of status or skills, is worth their time and attention.
+They make everyone feel valuable because they genuinely believe that everyone is valuable.

 Likable people are seen as personable and approachable because they allow others to offer thoughts and ideas.
 They respond by sharing their feelings and beliefs in a considerate and respectful way.